 T.J.
-Warren joined an exclusive club when he scored 53 points against Philadelphia on Saturday.
-It’s a 51-year-old group for which only seven Pacers have qualified for admittance, three from the franchise’s seasons in the ABA and four in the NBA.
-And if we are to judge someone by the company he keeps, it offers an intriguing look at Warren and where his career might go from here.
+Warren joined an exclusive club when he scored 53 points against Philadelphia on Aug.
+1, 2020.
+It’s a 51-year-old group for which only seven Pacers have gained admittance, three from the franchise’s seasons in the ABA and four in the NBA.
+And if we are to judge people by the company they keep, it offers an intriguing look at the future of Warren’s career.

 Start with this: Scoring 50 points, even in a 48-minute game with the added boost of a three-point line, is no joke.
 Sure, some freaks of nature have done it numerous times.
 Wilt Chamberlain did it 105 freaking times.
 Michael Jordan did it 30.
-Even some mediocre players have done it at least once.
+Even some mediocre players have done it once.
 Willie Burton, anyone?
 Mike Newlin?
 Tracy Murray?
-They might not have been blind pigs finding acorns exactly, but you get the point, even if they got 50 of them.
+They might not have been blind pigs finding acorns, just solid players having a magical moment.

 It’s hard to do.